T

 park

-An 8.5-acre public park on the waterfront, showcasing large-scale sculptures against the backdrop of Puget Sound and the Olympic Mountains.
-It's a unique blend of art and nature.
+An 8.5-acre outdoor art museum and park on the waterfront, featuring large-scale sculptures with the Puget Sound and Olympic Mountains as a backdrop.
+It's a beautiful place for a leisurely walk and art appreciation.

 • The 'Eagle' sculpture by Alexander Calder is a highlight.